-- 1. The definition of wages in Division 2A of the the Pay-roll Tax Assessment Act 2002 (PTA Act) includes any wages, remuneration, salary, commission, employer superannuation contributions, bonuses or allowances paid or payable to or in relation to an employee and fringe benefits as defined in the Fringe Benefits Tax Assessment Act 1986 (Cth) (FBT Act). - 2.
-A question may arise as to whether payments and loans made to a proprietor of a business, if they are also an employee or director of that business, are subject to payroll tax.
+- 2. The definition of wages in Division 2A of the Act includes any wages, remuneration, salary, commission, employer superannuation contributions, bonuses or allowances paid or payable to or in relation to an employee and fringe benefits as defined in the Fringe Benefits Tax Assessment Act 1986 (Cth) (the FBT Act). - 3.
+A question may arise as to whether payments and loans made to a proprietor of a business, who is also an employee of that business, are subject to payroll tax.
 The purpose of this revenue ruling is to provide clarification regarding the payroll tax treatment of these payments.